Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Tools/README.md

 This mod uses Harmony to patch the behavior of Axe and Pickaxe.
 Any mods that also directly patch Tool behavior might be incompatible.

 - Compatible with [Moon Misadventures](https://www.nexusmods.com/stardewvalley/mods/10612).
+- Compatible with [Grandpa's Tools](https://www.nexusmods.com/stardewvalley/mods/8835) and will use corresponding textures for Radioactive and Mythicite weapons.
 - Compatible with [Harvest Moon FoMT-like Watering Can And Hoe Area](https://www.nexusmods.com/stardewvalley/mods/7851) as long as you don't touch Hoe and Watering Can settings (although you can just set them to the same values used by that mod to achieve the same effect).
 - **Not** compatible with the likes of [Combat Controls - Fixed Mouse Click](https://www.nexusmods.com/stardewvalley/mods/2590) or [Combat Controls Redux](https://www.nexusmods.com/stardewvalley/mods/10496), as those features are already included in this and others modules.
 - **Not** compatible with other Harvest With Scythe mods, such as [Yet Another Harvest With Scythe](https://www.nexusmods.com/stardewvalley/mods/2731).